RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/66-REV.md

 <sup>2</sup> And the first went, and poured out his vial upon the earth; and there fell a noisome and grievous sore upon the men which had the mark of the beast, and [upon] them which worshipped his image.
 <sup>3</sup> And the second angel poured out his vial upon the sea; and it became as the blood of a dead [man]: and every living soul died in the sea.
 <sup>4</sup> And the third angel poured out his vial upon the rivers and fountains of waters; and they became blood.
-<sup>5</sup> And I heard the angel of the waters say, Thou art righteous, O Lord, which art , and wast , and shalt be , because thou hast judged thus.
+<sup>5</sup> And I heard the angel of the waters say, Thou art righteous, O Lord, which art, and wast, and shalt be, because thou hast judged thus.
 <sup>6</sup> For they have shed the blood of saints and prophets, and thou hast given them blood to drink; for they are worthy.
 <sup>7</sup> And I heard another out of the altar say, Even so, Lord God Almighty, true and righteous [are] thy judgments.
 <sup>8</sup> And the fourth angel poured out his vial upon the sun; and power was given unto him to scorch men with fire.